Patterns and Designs

 I likes cowls and "shawlettes" and I wear them often.
 They frequently require about as much yarn as a scarf, are portable, and a great way to learn, practice, or show off a stitch.

-The links will take you to pattern, either on ravelry.com or the pattern itself.
+The links will take you to a link on Ravelry.com (if it's not a free pattern) or the pattern itself.